lmontopo/lmontopo.github.io/content/lessons.md

 * `$ ps aux` : shows all current processes being run.
 This is one of the commands Casey taught me while we were playing detective!

-* `$ dtruss -p PID` :  Another one that Casey taught me!
+* `$ dtruss -p PID` :  Another one that Casey taught me.
 When dtruss is called on a particular process (here i'm specifying the process by its PID, or "process ID"), your computer will show you all of the system calls that are happening for that process.
-If you want, you can also look up the man pages for these system calls to figure out what is happeneing.
+If you want, you can also look up the man pages for these system calls to figure out what is happening.
 Very cool stuff!

 * `$ cal` : This one is kind of just for fun.
 If you aren't familiar with this command, try it out!